Germany flies in seasonal farm workers amid virus measures

 “We will need to always reevaluate the situation and then act, and act quickly,” she said.

 Ahead of time, interested workers have to register online and have their information checked by federal police.
-Farmers needing help register online with Eurowings, one of the airlines contracted to bring the workers in, saying when they’re needed and where.
+Farmers needing help register online with the airlines contracted to bring the workers in, saying when they’re needed and where.

 So far, 9,900 people had registered for April and another 4,300 for May.

-Flights are then organized to bring in groups, and the first group of workers, 530 people from Romania, arrived on Thursday in Duesseldorf and Berlin, Eurowings said.
+Flights are then organized to bring in groups, and the first group of workers, 530 people from Romania, arrived on Thursday in Duesseldorf and Berlin, said Eurowings, the airline contracted for the initial group of workers.
 Further flights were already planned to Duesseldorf, Karlsruhe, Leipzig, Nuremberg and Frankfurt.

+Nicoleta, another worker waiting to board a plane in Cluj who did not want to give her last name, said she had traveled to Germany every fall for the last seven years to help make Christmas decorations.
+With everything uncertain due to the pandemic, she said she leapt at the opportunity to work on an asparagus farm instead.

+“We are happy we can go work in Germany” she said.
+"It is an opportunity.
+I can go there to earn enough to properly raise my two little children.

 Other countries in Western Europe have taken different approaches, like in France where authorities and the agricultural sector have launched a call for local residents to help in the fields, called “arms for your plate.”

-Note: This version has been corrected to show surname of quoted worker is Hopulele, not Hopulete.